Import PostgreSQL

 Overview

-In this guide, we will see how to export a PostgreSQL database from your current setup and import it into the PostgreSQL database of a Cloudron app.
+Export a PostgreSQL database from your current setup and import it into a Cloudron app.

 Dump